How can the pharma industry benefit from learnings about hygienic design in the food industry?

 Hygienic integration and project management

-Many of EHEDG's principles may have validity for a broader audience than the food industry
+Many of EHEDG's principles may have validity for others besides the food industry.

 Hygienic design is important in new production equipment

 When planning or optimising food and pharmaceutical production facilities, hygienic design is a must.